mochi-bytes/mochi-bytes.github.io/milestone2.md

 ### Cup game and spotlight (Kailee):

-- Finished up implementation of the cup game so that the spotlight worked properly
+- Finished up implementation of the cup game so that the spotlight worked properly.
+Before, the spotlight was off-center and wasn't properly aligned with the mouse.
-- Implemented color to carrying over from the conveyor belt to the background color of the cup game
+- Implemented color to carrying over from the drink conveyor belt to the background color of the cup game.
+Needed to create a HexToColor converter in the process.
+- In addition, formatted our project site and added the functionality for multiple pages.

 ### First mockup of the shop screen (Carol):